 The OMG Supermodels are BACK!!

-Milan and the fashion twitterati world over has been gasping.
+Milan and the fashion twitterati world over has been gasping for breath.
 Me too.
 The`Supers' just stole the thunder at the Versace Spring/Summer 2018 Milan Fashion Week's eye-ball rolling epic reunion, proving age is just a number for these girls.
 Making us wonder, aloud, is the supermodel phenomena back in the saddle after a long dry spell of nobodies?